-If you don't know what a Po' boy sandwich is, just click here to see the New Orleans Po' boy Tour I shot last summer.
-A po' boy is the official sandwich of Louisiana.
+If you don't know what a Po'boy sandwich is, just click here to see the New Orleans Po'boy Tour I shot last summer.
+A po'boy is the official sandwich of Louisiana.
 Any protein you can come up with has been stuffed into a locally baked roll of French bread.
-I've tried it with hot links, cold cuts, roast beef, and fried crawfish, catfish, oysters and alligator.
-And in the South a sandwich is "dressed" -- that means adding slices of tomato, pickle and lettuce with a smear of mayo.
-It's a Cajun version of the subway sandwich.
+I've tried it with hot links, cold cuts, roast beef, and fried crawfish, catfish, oysters, and alligator.

 Chef Matt also does a buttermilk wash, before adding cut alligator cubes to the cornmeal.
-If you can't find buttermilk sold locally, a cheap substitution is done by adding a tablespoon of vinegar (or lemon juice) to a cup of regular milk, and letting it sit for five minutes.
+If you can't find buttermilk sold locally, a cheap substitution is done by adding a tablespoon of vinegar (or lemon juice) to a cup of regular milk and letting it sit for five minutes.

-And since this Alligator Whisperer is in Louisiana, I'm sticking with local protein.
-That means I'm using $9.99 per pound fillets of alligator tail meat!
 Gator is not for everyone, it can be a little chewy, with the texture of a well-done pork chop.
 The flavor is somewhere between chicken and fish.
 But I do have some cheaper substitutions that fry up just as deliciously.

-The fried cornmeal coating also works well with budget one dollar fish fillets of tilapia (which I frequently find at 99c only Stores, and in frozen meat grocery deli cases.)
-You could even use chunks of white meat chicken for a tasty cheap Fried Chicken Po' boy.
-If you ever visit Louisiana, I would recommend getting the more typical Fried Catfish Po' boy, which uses the same cornmeal coating and is sold for half the price of an alligator version.
+The fried cornmeal coating also works well with budget one-dollar fish fillets of tilapia (which I frequently find at 99c only Stores, and in frozen meat grocery deli cases.)
+You could even use chunks of chicken fillets for a tasty cheap Fried Chicken Po'boy

 In my South Los Angeles neighborhood, Southern transplants are catered to by local chain groceries selling catfish fillets in the fresh seafood section for around $3 per pound -- get a pound and you could easily fill three po' boys.
-You can use any locally harvested firm fish -- just try frying it in Chef Matt's seasoned cornmeal coating and making a po' boy sandwich with it.
+You can use any locally harvested firm fish -- just try frying it in Chef Matt's seasoned cornmeal coating and making a po'boy sandwich with it.

 And check back to view my final recipe video of February Sandwich Month -- a homemade version of a breakfast corporate-tweaked classic, the Egg McMuffin -- done in this arty chef's animated stop-motion style.